V-Sekai/manuals/changelog/2024/20241218-changelog.md

 - Not applicable for this month.

-## Ask yourself why the fuck aren't released yet?
+## Ask yourself why the fuck aren't we released yet?

 - Not applicable for this month.